mozilla/sccache/docs/Distributed.md

 server_auth = { type = "jwt_hs256", secret_key = "YOUR_KEY_HERE" }
 ```

-Now generate a token for the server, giving the IP and port the scheduler can
+Now generate a token for the server, giving the IP and port the scheduler and clients can
-connect to the server on (IP `192.168.1.10` and port `10501` here):
+connect to the server on (address `192.168.1.10:10501` here):

 ```
 sccache-dist auth generate-jwt-hs256-server-token \